Start with Why by Simon Sinek says that success in business and happiness in life comes from knowing WHY you do WHAT you do.

 Understanding HOW you do things and holding the whole company and workforce accountable gives companies great strength.
 For example, it gives companies greater ability to hire people who will thrive in the organization.

-HOWs are mostly effective when they are verbs.
+HOWs are most effective when they are verbs.
 So Sinek says it’s not “integrity”, it’s “do the right thing”; It’s not “innovation”, it’s “look at the problem from a different angle”

 WHY, says Simon Sinek, is ironically rather simple to discover -WHY do you do what you do?-